How to Decorate a Little Girl’s Room with Thrifted Vintage Finds

 A few months later, I came across a thrifted doll chair, and I immediately knew I could make this a sweet accompaniment to the cradle.
 It was a dark brown color, and also sturdy and well made.

 I took it home and gave it a good bath in the sunshine.
-I sanded off some of the brown paint, and then after a primer coat, I added pink chalk paint (fittingly called Ballet Slipper).
-I added a few coats, finely sanded between the coats of paint, and then painted the little heart.
+Then, I sanded off some of the brown paint.
+After a primer coat, I added pink chalk paint (fittingly called Ballet Slipper).
+I added a few coats, finely sanded between the coats of paint, and then painted the little heart by hand.

-A very simple upgrade to a very inexpensive doll’s hat.
+very simple upgrade to a very inexpensive doll’s hat.
+From straw hat- to fashionable hat- in a matter of minutes.

 Not everything I use to decorate is a thrifted find.
 Sometimes it was inherited, or it was mine when I was a little girl.
 This nostalgic significance makes pieces very special.